5 Productivity Tips That'll Make You Rethink Your Day

 Like most productivity experts, Allen says it comes down to managing your focus and energy, not necessarily your time.
 But what was interesting and what makes Allen such an in-demand consultant is his incredibly practical, effective system for managing your focus, aptly named the Getting Things Done Methodology.

-I’m not going to detail the entire methodology to you here (if you are so inclined, again you can watch Allen’s course for free).
+I’m not going to detail the entire methodology to you here (click here to watch Allen’s course for free).
 But in his course, Allen dropped a few pieces of priceless wisdom on how you should approach your day.

 I couldn’t help but share those with you.
 They are: